UniversityOfPlymouth-Electronics/Embedded-Systems/level5/rapid-poll.md

 ---

 # Multi-Tasking with Rapid-Polling
-If you remember back to the level 5 course, one of the challenges was with managing multiple devices at the same time.
+If you remember back to previous modules, one of the challenges you may have encountered was with managing multiple devices at the same time.

 > Blocking has been recognised as a problem for computers for many years.
 In the absence of an alternative strategy, simply waiting on a device to change state can mean ignoring other device I/O, which can lead to data loss or integrity errors.